voder-ai/create-fastify-ts/user-docs/testing.md

   - Intentionally **excludes** the heaviest generated-project E2E suites so that core coverage stays **fast and stable** enough for regular CI and pre-push use.
   - Prints a summary table showing coverage for **statements**, **branches**, **functions**, and **lines**.
   - Enforces global coverage thresholds (around 80% for each metric).
 If coverage drops below these thresholds, the command will fail.
-  - An additional, **slower extended coverage** command (to be introduced) will include coverage for the generated-project E2E suites and other heavier paths; see **Extended coverage for generated projects** below.
+  - Extended coverage, including generated-project E2E suites, is provided by the separate `npm run test:coverage:extended` command; see **Extended coverage for generated projects** below.

 - **`npm run type-check`**
   - Runs `tsc --noEmit` to type-check your project without generating build output.